Last Updated on May 17, 2022 by Thalia

 I feel like boundaries have never been more important than they are right now.

-This is a list of some of my current boundaries.
+So here is a list of some of my current boundaries.

 And please note that this list is constantly growing and evolving as I become more confident and less guilty about setting boundaries.